Updated January 26th, 2020

 It’s worth noting that “limited” award availability is much more common mid-week.
 As we only search for Friday departures, it didn’t help us.
-However, if one were willing to be flexible with their travel dates, one could reasonably increase the non-zero average by 50-75%.
-This is the rough premium that guaranteed fares command over limited ones.
-With this in mind, Turkish would have a “flexible” non-zero average of $0.02115-0.0282, that’s just great.
+However, if one were willing to be flexible with their travel dates, one could reasonably increase our non-zero average by 50-75%.
+With this in mind, Turkish would have a “flexible” non-zero average of 2.31-2.70¢, that’s just great.

 In addition to excellent availability, Turkish’s award booking portal is just simply great to use.
 It’s functional and beautiful.
-Very often, an airline will have a fantastic UX for their cash customers and a barely functional one for their award-travel ones.
+Very often, an airline will have a fantastic UX for their cash-customers, and a barely functional one for their award-travel ones.
 Not so when booking with Miles&Smiles points.
-Almost as polished as Delta’s.
+It’s nearly as polished as Delta’s.

 Although we’ve thus far been smitten with Turkish Airlines’ loyalty program, it’s not all roses.
 What one gains in reliability they lose in high-value award availability.
-Our best for the month was only $0.0478/mile.
-Furthermore, we only had 2 “good” redemptions, the majority hanging out in the respectable/acceptable tiers.
-Sadly, there were 20 in the sewer that we consider terrible.
+Our best for the month was found on a business-class limited award seat between Houston(IAH) and Dar es Salaam(DAR).
+It was bookable for just 72,500 miles + $251.00 in fees.
+The lowest-priced cash alternative was $3,917, providing a redemption value of 5.06¢.
+We consider this value great.
+However, it was also the only data point in excess of 4¢.
+Furthermore, we only had 3 “good” redemptions, the majority hanging out in the respectable/acceptable tiers.
+Sadly, there were 13 in the sewer that we consider terrible.

 As of this reckoning, Turkish Airlines’ Miles&Smiles is primarily on the radar of those who hold Citi’s ThankYou points.
 We consider it a shame that neither Amex nor Chase partner.
 They would be a valuable addition to either program.